Early Settlement in the Glen

 Homestead on Auchenbrack

-There is an intriguing feature *6 at 769968 astride the 300-metre contour on Auchenbrack, sited on a prominent spur with a clear view up and down the glen.
+There is an intriguing feature at 769968 astride the 300-metre contour on Auchenbrack, sited on a prominent spur with a clear view up and down the glen.
+I have marked it on the map of Auchenbrack later in the book.

 It is circular, about 21 metres outside circumference, consisting now of turf and mainly small stones.
 It has walls around 3 metres thick, although they could have spread to that width.
 There are two entrances 3 metres wide on opposite sides of the feature.
 A second less-pronounced concentric ring is apparent on the west and south sides.
 Inside the circle, it is irregular and lumpy with no discernible shapes.